 Baby Boomers’ Wealth

 According to Deloitte, Baby Boomers will have financial assets worth almost $26 trillion by 2029, which will be a massive increase from the 2015 figure of $17 trillion.
 It is anticipated that between now and 2029, younger people in the Baby Boomer age group will carry on gaining financial assets between now and their retirement.
 Equally however, it is believed that by 2030 their assets will start to “taper off”.
 The reasons for this are cited as being higher death rates and asset decumulation.
 What all of this is reported to indicate is that Baby Boomers need to continue to be a focus for financial services firms, since they reportedly control 70% of all disposable income in the USA.
 Clearly a move away from them would be foolhardy.
 However, they will start to accumulate assets less slowly than other generations over the next few years.
 That is because as they hit retirement there will be a bigger focus on spending their financial assets rather than accumulating them.
-Estate planning services in particular are considered to be important, and it is stated that technological solutions are also of interest to this group.
+Minnesota Estate planning services in particular are considered to be important, and it is stated that technological solutions are also of interest to this group.

 Why are Baby Boomers wealthy?